You can’t STRETCH your way out of pelvic pain !

 A pelvic support or belly belt provides most women some relief from pelvic pain.
 Plus regular massage or joint mobilisation from a qualified pregnancy physiotherapist.

-Join my online pregnancy and postpartum membership THE BFAB METHOD here.
+Join my online pregnancy and postpartum program THE BFAB METHOD here.

 Will pelvic pain improve after birth ?

 Research studies have shown that the majority of women (approx 93%) recover from pelvic pain within the first 3 months of giving birth.
-However there are a small percentage whose symptoms will last longer.
-If so, consult your Doctor.
+However there are a small percentage whose symptoms will last longer as post birth the hormone relaxin can remain in your system for up to 6 months (or longer if breastfeeding)

 Pelvic Pain can also be prevented by specialised exercises done during pregnancy that focus on mobility and structural balance.
 Grab my FREE GUIDE here